executebig/www/content/programs/fellowship.md

 ### I have more questions!

 We’re more than happy to help out.
 Please send an email to [fellowship@executebig.org](mailto:fellowship@executebig.org), and we will get back to you as soon as possible.

+---

+## Credits

+_This program is inspired by models developed by initiatives like [CodeDay](https://www.codeday.org/), [Build the Future DeCal](https://thefuture.build/), [Hack Club](https://hackclub.com), as well as various fellowship programs and hackathons.
+We're proud to be able to devote our resources to making tech education more accessible for all._